|

 Occasionally, people want to ship goods in barrels.
 For some reason, barrels are commonly used to ship from the USA to the Caribbean and Latin America.

 Yes, you can ship goods overseas in barrels.
 However, we highly recommend packing your goods in heavy-duty cardboard boxes.
-You can purchase them at Walmart, Home Depot, etc., or order them online.
+You can purchase them at Walmart, Home Depot, or other retailers, or order them online.
 They cost about the same as regular cardboard boxes.

-Please keep in mind that besides the difficulties of handling heavy barrels, the barrels will be palletized and shrink-wrapped for international shipping.
+Please note that, in addition to the challenges of handling heavy barrels, the barrels will be palletized and shrink-wrapped for international shipping.
 Then, a dead volume will occur due to palletizing, especially if you send overseas several barrels that are not a multiple of four to fit in a U.S. standard pallet with the base 40"X48" (1X1.2 in meters).

-Crating goods for international transportation can be quite expensive.
+Crating goods for global transportation can be quite expensive.
 However, in certain circumstances, it is necessary.

-Crating is necessary if you ship valuable or fragile goods, such as assembled furniture, large but fragile items, or certain irregular and fragile items requiring extra protection in their transportation from the USA overseas.
+Crating is necessary if you ship valuable or fragile goods, such as assembled furniture, large but fragile items, or certain irregular and fragile items that require extra protection during transportation from the USA overseas.
 Regular or custom-made solid crates can be purchased from packing companies or ordered online.

 You may also hire a professional packing company to crate your goods for international shipping from the U.S. As a U.S. Freight Forwarder, we'd suggest you ask a suck packing company if they are familiar with regulations in international cargo transportation, particularly with wood packing restrictions.